 Digital technologies are dramatically transforming our world.
 They offer immense potential benefits for the wellbeing and advancement of people, societies, and for our planet.
 They hold out the promise of accelerating the achievement of the Sustainable Development Goals.

 We can only achieve this through strengthened international cooperation that closes all digital divides between and within countries.
 We recognize the challenges that these divides pose for many countries, in particular developing countries which have pressing development needs and limited resources.
-Closing digital divides will require adequate, sufficient and predictable means of implementation.

-We recognize the pace and power of emerging technologies are creating new possibilities but also new risks for humanity, some of which are not yet fully known.
-We recognize the need to identify and mitigate risks and to ensure human oversight of technology in ways that put sustainable development at the centre, and enable the full enjoyment of human rights.
+We recognize that the pace and power of emerging technologies are creating new possibilities but also new risks for humanity, some of which are not yet fully known.
+We recognize the need to identify and mitigate risks and to ensure human oversight of technology in ways that advance sustainable development and the full enjoyment of human rights.

 Our goal is an inclusive, open, sustainable, fair, safe and secure digital future for all.
-This Global Digital Compact sets out the objectives, principles, commitments and actions we undertake to achieve it.
+This Global Digital Compact sets out the objectives, principles, commitments and actions we undertake to achieve it in the non-military domain.

 We have strong foundations on which to build.
-Our digital cooperation rests on international law, including the United Nations Charter, international human rights law and international humanitarian law, and the 2030 Agenda for Sustainable Development.
+Our digital cooperation rests on international law, including the United Nations Charter, international human rights law, and the 2030 Agenda for Sustainable Development.
 We remain committed to the outcomes of the World Summit on the Information Society (WSIS) reflected in the Geneva Declaration of Principles and Plan of Action and the Tunis Agenda for the Information Society.
 The United Nations provides a critical platform for the global digital cooperation we need, and we will harness existing processes to do so.

 Our cooperation must be agile and adaptable to the rapidly changing digital landscape.
-We will work in collaboration and partnership with all other stakeholders, within their respective roles and responsibilities, including the private sector, civil society, international and regional organizations and the technical and academic communities, to realize the digital future we seek.Objectives
+As governments, we will work in collaboration and partnership with the private sector, civil society, international organizations, the technical and academic communities and all other stakeholders, within their respective roles and responsibilities, to realize the digital future we seek.

+Objectives

-To achieve our goal, we will pursue the following objectives:
+7. To achieve our goal, we will pursue the following objectives:

 Close all digital divides and accelerate progress across the Sustainable Development Goals;